awesto/django-shop/docs/reference/money-types.rst

 The default REST behavior serializes Decimal types as floats.
 This is fine if we want to do some computations in the browser using JavaScript.
 However, then the currency information is lost and must be re-added somehow to the output strings.
 It also is a bad idea to do commercial calculations using floats, yet JavaScript does not offer any Decimal-like type.
-I therefore recommend to always do the commerce calculations on the server and transfer amount information using JSON strings.
+It therefore is recommended to always do the finance arithmetic on the server and transfer amount information using JSON strings.